Featured Artist

 My review:

-and Christmas looks anything but bright for eleven-year-old Micah Connors.
+The year is 1953 and Christmas looks anything but bright for eleven-year-old Micah Connors.
 The boy is no stranger to trouble--his mother recently moved the family to Bolton, Idaho with the hope her son could forge a new start with better friends than he left behind.
 But old habits die hard and Micah soon becomes acquainted with the local sheriff.
 The family is already awash in trials.
 Micah's father is dead, a casualty of the Korean War, and his younger sister, Annie, is gravely ill.
 The boy knows he can't add to his mother's stress so he makes a deal with the sheriff and strives to redeem himself.

 The author of the book captured elements of both the charm and the incongruity of small town living, and I enjoyed the love and unity demonstrated by Micah's close-knit family members.
 I found myself rooting for Micah, with the desire he would find his inner strengths, and I was anxious to learn if his sister would recover.
 The character of the sheriff is well-crafted, a good guy who is the backbone of the story.
 All the characters are engaging and I wanted to know more about each one, more depth to the promising storyline.
 The story illuminates the strength of the human spirit, and is sure to be an enduring Christmas favorite.